 Your liver makes LDL cholesterol, which forms part of your total cholesterol.
 Learn more about the different types of cholesterol.

 What does LDL cholesterol do?

-Ideally LDL levels should be less than 3mmol/L (millimole a litre) for healthy adults and less than 2mmol/L in those who are at higher risk.
+Ideally, LDL levels should be less than 3mmol/L (millimole a litre) in healthy adults and less than 2mmol/L in those at higher risk.